 Budget camping gear

-Camping, also referred to as “car camping” by some, ends up as the introductory overnight activity for many people.
+Camping, also referred to as “car camping” by some, ends up as an introductory overnight activity for many people.

-Camping by itself can make an enjoyable pastime.
+Camping can be an enjoyable pastime.
 And it serves as a valuable adjunct to other trips.
-Joan and I typically camp out on a Friday and then backpack the rest of the weekend much of the year.
+Joan and I typically camp out on a Friday and then backpack the rest of the weekend for much of the year.

 A quiet site on a Friday near the trailhead makes an enjoyable way to bring in the weekend.

-I’ve covered the basics of how, where, and what to do for camping in a previous article.
+In a previous article, I’ve covered the basics of how, where, and what to do for camping.

 CATEGORY ITEM NOTES